ankush-raj-iisc/MH-AI/README.md

 # Development-and-Implementation-of-an-Advanced-Recommendation-System-for-E-commerce.
 Different recommendation models are used by online retailers such as Amazon and Flipkart to offer varying options to users.
 Currently, Amazon uses item-to-item collaborative filtering, which generates real-time, high-quality suggestions even for large data sets.
+# Attribute Information:
+1. userId : Every user identified with a unique id
+2. productId : Every product identified with a unique id \n
+3. Rating : Rating of the corresponding product by the corresponding user
+4. timestamp : Time of the rating ( ignore this column for this exercise)
 # Learning Outcomes:
 ● Exploratory Data Analysis
 ● Creating a Recommendation system using real data